-(a) This clause does not apply to Professional Staff who earn above the salaries set out in the Wages Schedule for employees at Level 6 Step 5.

-- (b) Employees may be required to work reasonable overtime. - (c) Subject to clause 12.4.12(a) all time worked in excess of the ordinary hours of work prescribed by this Agreement or outside of or the span of hours in clause 12.4.4 is overtime and shall be paid at the following rates: - (i) All time on Sunday double time with a minimum payment of two hours worked; and - (ii) Public holidays double time and a half; - (iii) Otherwise time and a half for the first two hours and double time thereafter. - (d) All overtime must be authorised in advance by the Employee's manager. - (e) The Employer and an Employee may mutually agree for the Employee to take time off in lieu of payment for approved overtime worked.
+- (a) This clause does not apply to Professional Staff who earn above the salaries set out in the Wages Schedule for Employees at Level 6 Step 5. - (b) Employees may be required to work reasonable overtime. - (c) Subject to clause 12.4.12(a) all time worked in excess of the ordinary hours of work prescribed by this Agreement or outside of or the span of hours in clause 12.4.4 is overtime and shall be paid at the following rates: - (i) All time on Sunday double time with a minimum payment of two hours worked; and Public holidays double time and a half; - (ii) Otherwise time and a half for the first two hours and double time thereafter. - (d) All overtime must be authorised in advance by the Employee's manager. - (e) The Employer and an Employee may mutually agree for the Employee to take time off in lieu of payment for approved overtime worked.
 Any time off in lieu: - (i) is to be taken in accordance with School policy; - (ii) is to be recorded in writing.
-The School will keep a copy of the agreement on the employee's record; and - (iii) if, on the termination of the Employee's employment, time off for overtime worked by the Employee to which clause 12.4.12(e) applies, remains owing to the Employee, the School will pay the Employee for the overtime at the overtime rate applicable at the time it was worked. - 12.4.13 Mixed functions - (a) Where an Employee on any one day, performs two or more classes of work to which a different rate is applicable under this Agreement, such person: - (i) if engaged for more than four hours on the class/es of work carrying a higher rate, shall be paid at the higher rate for the whole time they perform the class of work with the higher rate; and - (ii) if engaged for four hours or less on the class/es of work carrying a higher rate, shall be paid at such higher rate for four hours. - 12.4.14 Meal breaks - (a) Employees will be entitled to an unpaid meal break of 30 minutes to be taken no later than five hours after commencing work. - (b) Where the Employer requires the Employee to work overtime for more than one hour after 6.00pm, the Employee shall be entitled to a meal provided by the Employer, or payment of a meal allowance where a meal cannot be provided. - 12.4.15 Rest pauses - (a) Employees shall receive a rest pause of 10 minutes' duration in each half of the working day.
-The School and Employee may agree that the two 10 minute rest pauses be combined into one 20 minute rest pause. - (b) Casual Employees and part-time Employees who have worked a minimum of four consecutive ordinary hours but less than eight consecutive ordinary hours in any one day shall receive a rest pause of 10 minutes' duration.
-Employees who have worked a minimum of eight consecutive ordinary hours (excluding meal breaks) in any one day shall receive a further rest pause.
+The School will keep a copy of the agreement on the Employee's record; and - (iii) if, on the termination of the Employee's employment, time off for overtime worked by the Employee to which clause 12.4.12(e) applies, remains owing to the Employee, the School will pay the Employee for the overtime at the overtime rate applicable at the time it was worked. - (f) Penalty rates and overtime under this Agreement are not cumulative.
+Where an Employee is entitled to more than one penalty rate or overtime rate under this Agreement for work performed, the Employee will only be paid at the highest applicable penalty or overtime rate.